-The current resources at the Ayawilca Project, as estimated by RPA of Toronto, Canada, are highlighted in the following tables.
+The resources at the Ayawilca Project, as estimated by SLR Consulting (Canada) Ltd (previously Roscoe Postle Associates Inc.) are highlighted in the following tables.
 The Mineral Resources for the Zinc Zone (Tables 2 to 4) and Tin Zone (Table 5) have an effective date of November 26, 2018.
 The Colquipucro Silver Zone resource estimate has an effective date of May 25, 2016 (Table 6).